|Best for Float Fishing||Orvis x NRS Hookjaw Raft||Check Price||

 There are a couple of things every inflatable boat owner should do to maintain an inflatable boat, and help it last a long time.
 Keep your boat away from the harmful UV rays as much as possible.
 Rinse it down after each outing.
 Fill your boat with air before each season and leave it overnight to make sure it’s holding air.

-How long will an inflatable boat last?
+Q: How long will an inflatable boat last?

 Inflatable boats are portable, maneuverable, and just fun to use.
 They’re easy to transport, affordable, and make for social outings.
 They will get anglers, hunters, and general outdoor recreationists on the water easily.
 Not all inflatable boats are ideal for all activities, so be sure to take some time to consider the intended use, your budget, and the boat’s durability while shopping.